-The Bay to Birdwood is the largest, continually held motoring event for veteran, vintage and classic vehicles held anywhere in the world boasting a reach across a broad demographic.
-This is an event that truly has no age limit.
+The Bay to Birdwood is the largest, continually held motoring event for veteran, vintage and classic vehicles held anywhere in the world.
+It is an event that truly has no age limit, boasting a reach across a broad demographic.

 With a history spanning back to 1980 the Bay to Birdwood is one of the strongest and most loved brands in South Australia.